Search

 Three leaders in ASML history who made a difference

-3-minute read - By Sander Hofman, June 27, 2016
+3-minute read - by Sander Hofman, June 27, 2016

 It’s not easy to navigate the stormy weather of the semiconductor industry at the helm of a small company.
 Some of ASML’s early leaders stepped up to the plate, each in their own way, and laid the groundwork for our company culture as we know it today.